Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter: Generalities

 \subsubsection{Adjoints of the operators}

-The adjoint operator of $H_j$ is the same operator with a simple change of local exponents.
+The adjoint operator of $H_j$ is the same operator with a simple change of the local exponents, and the accessory parameter.
 Once the operator is expressed in the $(x,\theta,\partial)$-form, this is easily checked by using the following formulae:

 For example, the adjoint of $H_6$ is computed as

 \blue{The accessory parameter $T_{10}$ changes as in \S \ref{cochH6}.}